HiennNek/kiisu-unlshd/ReadMe.md

 <details>
 <summary><b>What is rolling code support, and why does it matter for Kiisu?</b></summary>

 Rolling code is the security scheme used by many garage door openers, gate remotes, and car key fobs, where each transmission uses a new code instead of a static one.
-Official Flipper firmware needs factory-provisioned keys to handle certain rolling-code protocols - and since Kiisu hardware isn't produced by Flipper Labs, it doesn't ship with those keys.
+Official Flipper firmware needs factory-provisioned keys to handle certain rolling-code protocols - and since Kiisu hardware isn't produced by Flipper Devices Inc., it doesn't ship with those keys.
 Kiisu-UNLSHD implements its own support so these protocols work on Kiisu anyway.

 </details>